Please see below for frequently asked questions, please also contact us if you want to ask any questions.

 Do you see male patients?

-Yes all the doctors at the Marion Gluck Clinic see male patients.
+Yes, Dr. Valeria Acampora and Dr. Elaine McQuade are the doctors who see male patients at the clinic.
 Men also suffer from hormonal deficiencies, mood swings, osteoporosis and andropause.

 How do I make an appointment?

 Please visit our ‘Book an Appointment‘ page to submit your appointment request.
 One of our patient care team will contact you within 24 hours to finalise your booking.

 How long will it take to get an appointment?

 You can make an appointment with any of our doctors at the Marion Gluck Clinic.
 All are specialists in hormonal balancing and have been trained in the Marion Gluck Way by Dr Marion Gluck herself.
 You can usually get an appointment within two weeks; however, during busy periods our doctors can get booked up 2-3 months in advance.
 We recommend that you do not delay calling once you know you may need help with hormonal imbalance.

 If, following the first consultation, treatment is recommended, we advise that you book the follow-up appointments that will be part of your treatment plan for the next 12 months.
 Appointments can always be rescheduled providing at least 2 working days’ notice is given.
 Working days are Monday to Friday.
 Book an appointment here.